 Carol soon became Tarra’s caregiver and then her owner.
 They’ve been a team ever since, Tarra teaching Carol about the needs of her species.

 During their first 20 years together, Carol and Tarra performed throughout the U.S., Canada and abroad in a number of circuses and zoos.

 They developed and managed elephant programs for zoos, including for African Lion Safari and Bowmanville Zoo in Ontario, Canada; Racine Zoo in Wisconsin; and Chehaw Wild Animal Park in Albany, Georgia.
 Carol also created and managed elephant programs for Marriott’s Great America Theme Park, Knott’s Berry Farm Theme Park, Santa Barbara Zoo, Kansas City Zoo, Nashville Zoo and Granby Zoo.

 Sharing her life with Tarra gave Carol profound insight into the psyche and emotional needs of elephants, which she used in creating educational programs and improving elephant welfare standards everywhere they worked.

 When Tarra was 21, it was clear she had outgrown the only life then afforded a captive-held elephant.
 Carol sought to give Tarra as natural a life as is possible in captivity, leading her to create The Elephant Sanctuary in Tennessee.

-- Carol and her work to improve elephant welfare in Asia are the subject of a forthcoming documentary film, “Unchained” (to be released in 2017).
+- Carol and her work to improve elephant welfare in Asia are the subject of an award-winning documentary film, “Unchained”.

 - Care2 named Carol one of 9 Women Saving the Planet, along with Jane Goodall, oceanographer Dr. Sylvia Earle, “Blackfish” director Gabriella Cowperwaith and designer Stella McCartney.
 (2015)